Reports & Publications | School + State Finance Project

 Consensus revenue estimates, which are released several times per year, play a key role in both the execution of the state’s budget as well as the state budget development process.

-This frequently asked questions document provides an overview of Connecticut’s consensus revenue estimates, when and how they are issued, their role in the state budget process, and possible expectations for the latest revised estimates scheduled to be released at the end of April 2025.
+This frequently asked questions document provides an overview of Connecticut’s consensus revenue estimates, when and how they are issued, and their role in the state budget process.

 Citation